Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 > ***ii.
 The good - IMPALA_207.***

-THe first sample we will look at is one of the ones that didn't show any issues.
+The first sample we will look at is one of the ones that didn't show any issues.
 For the purposes of examining these samples, we will start with the assembly, to see if that shows any red flags, and then proceed through the other QC reports.
+All four samples we are looking at should be pure E. coli, which has a GC content of ~51% and a total genome size in the range of 4.5-5.5Mb.

 ****Assembly report in quast****